barcvk4ba/barcvk4ba.github.io/_pages/office-bearers.md

 </table>

 ## Notes
-Committee positions are elected at the Annual General Meeting which is held in May of each year.
+Committee positions are elected at the Annual General Meeting which is held in May or June of each year.